s-inbarasan/CREDENTIA/README.md

 Guided by the **CREDENTIA AI Mentor**, you will navigate through a series of character-driven learning modules.
 Whether you're deconstructing the **Hacker Mindset**, neutralizing **Phishing Vectors**, or preparing for the **Quantum-Ready Future**, every interaction is a step toward total operational security.

 > "The internet is no longer just on a screen; it’s in your home, your car, and your headset.
-Secure the physical-digital bridge." — *AXON Intelligence Brief*
+Secure the physical-digital bridge."
 ---

 ## 🛠️ The Core Engine: Tech Stack